-The share capital of the Company amounts as of 31 December 2015 to TCHF 53,780 (TUSD 39,882) and as of 31 December 2014 to TCHF 61,891 (TUSD 45,897) consisting of 10,756,059 (2014: 12,378,310) issued and fully paid registered shares with a par value of CHF 5.
-The reduction is due to the cancellation of 2nd line treasury shares which took place in August 2015.
-For more information see the paragraph "Share buy back 2nd line" below.
+As of 31 December 2016 the share capital of the Company amounts to TCHF 48,269 (TUSD 35,795) and as of 31 December 2015 to TCHF 53,780 (TUSD 39,882) consisting of 9,653,732 (2015: 10,756,059) issued and fully paid registered shares with a par value of CHF 5.
+The reduction is due to the cancellation of 2^{nd} line treasury shares which took place in August 2016.
+For more information see the paragraph "Share buyback 2^{nd} line" below.
 Each share entitles the holder to participate in any distribution of income and capital.

-Share buy back 2nd line (bought for cancellation)
+Share buyback 2nd line (bought for cancellation)

 Since 2010, the Company has announced openings of second trading lines on a yearly basis for the Company's shares on the SIX Swiss Exchange.
 The Company is always the exclusive buyer on these trading lines and repurchases shares for the purpose of subsequently reducing its share capital.
 The Company has purchased treasury shares on its second trading lines according to the following summaries.
 These treasury shares are treated as a deduction from shareholders' equity using cost values.

-On 5 June 2015, the Company announced that the board of directors decided to launch a new share buyback program for reduction of the share capital through a 2nd line trading line on SIX Swiss Exchange.
-It started on 9 June 2015 and a maximum of 724,526 registered shares will be purchased.
+On 1 June 2016, the Company announced that the board of directors decided to launch a new share buyback program for reduction of the share capital through a 2^{nd} line trading line on SIX Swiss Exchange.
+It started on 6 June 2016 and a maximum of 649,914 registered shares will be purchased.

-Share buy back via tradable put options (bought for cancellation)
+Share buyback via tradable put options (bought for cancellation)

-On 12 September 2014, the Company announced its decision to issue put options tradable on the SIX Swiss Exchange.
-Every 20 put options entitled shareholders to tender one registered share at the exercise price of CHF 16.50 until 30 September 2014.
-The put options were traded from 17 September 2014
+On 18 May 2015, the Company announced its decision to issue further put options tradable on the SIX Swiss Exchange.
+Every 30 put options entitled shareholders to tender one registered share at the exercise price of CHF 17.80 until 4 June 2015.
+The put options were traded from 21 May 2015 up to and including 4 June 2015.
+On 5 June 2015, the Company announced that a total of 10,532,370 put options were declared for exercise.